 Before you merge, it is a great idea to compare a branch with its original page so you know exactly what is about to change.
-Page Branching for Confluence Cloud gives you a rendered side-by-side view directly from the byline.
+Page Branching gives you a rendered side-by-side view.

 Open the diff view